 Carrying Capacity of Spaceship Earth

-Estimates of the Earth's carrying capacity vary according to which population you're measuring because some populations live more sustainably than others.
-Some scientists say that not only are we living beyond Earth's carrying capacity, but we are also eating up future generations' ability to live within Earth's means.
-We are literally emptying the Earth's bank account rather than living off the interest, as our ancestors have done, and leaving a "balance due" for future generations.
+Some scientists say that not only are we living beyond Earth's carrying capacity, but we are also eating up future generation's ability to live within Earth's means.
+We are emptying the Earth's bank account, rather than living off the interest as our ancestors have done, and leaving a "balance due" for future generations.

-British geographer Ernst George Ravenstein is credited with first estimating the carrying capacity of the Earth to around 6 billion.
-Presently, at 6.5 billion, at least a billion of our population does not receive enough food energy to carry out a day's work.
+British geographer, Ernst Georg Ravenstein is credited with first estimating the carrying capacity of the earth to around 6 billion.
+Presently, at 7.0 billion, at least a billion of our population does not receive enough food energy to carry out a day's work.
 Even through Ravenstein was operating on statistics from last century, he hit fairly close to home.

 Before Ravenstein, the English clergyman Thomas Robert Malthus argued that human population always increases more rapidly than food supplies and that humans are condemned to breed to the point of misery and starvation.
-The 200 years since Malthus' essay was first published have proven him wrong.
-We can artificially increase food production above birth rates and even decline in numbers in the presence of plenty.
+The two hundred years since Malthus' essay was first published have proven him wrong.
+We can artificially increase food production above birth rates, and even decline in numbers in the presence of plenty.

-The World Hunger Program at Brown University estimated based on 1992 levels of food production and an equal distribution of food that "the world could sustain either 5.5 billion vegetarians, 3.7 billion people who get 15 percent of their calories from animal products (as in much of South America), or 2.8 billion people who derive 25 percent of their calories from animal products (as in the wealthiest countries)."
+The World Hunger Program at Brown University estimated, based on 1992 levels of food production and an equal distribution of food, "the world could sustain either 5.5 billion vegetarians, 3.7 billion people who get 15 percent of their calories from animal products (as in much of South America), or 2.8 billion people who derive 25 percent of their calories from animal products (as in the wealthiest countries)."

 Here are some steps you can take to reduce your ecological footprint.